“When I feel worried, it’s like I’m in a maze and the people in Place2Be are coming with a torch and showing me the way” – Boy

 What does Place2Be do?

 Place2Be’s professionals work with young people one-to-one or in small groups, giving regular support for pupils who need it.
 Young people can also book a short appointment to talk about any problems or worries they have – this is called Place2Talk.

 Place2Be provides support and advice for parents and carers, as well as teachers and school staff.
 Get in touch with the Place2Be staff member below to find out more.

-She works from Tuesday all-day, Wednesday Mornings and Thursdays all-day and Friday all-day you can either arrange to meet them at the school, alternatively you can email firstname.lastname@example.org.
+She works Mondays, Tuesdays, Wednesdays (AM only), Thursdays and Fridays.
+You can either arrange to meet them at the school, alternatively you can email firstname.lastname@example.org.
 If you want to find out more about Place2Be visit place2be.org.uk